 Each piece is the final result of a creative design collaboration where the original concept for each piece was provided to Aglo by Point of View lighting designers and Altis architects.

-The Library Chandelier is known as DPL6 to our custom design and manufacturing team, who supplied this feature.
-This chandeliers design was a collaboration effort between Aglo, Point of View’s lighting designers and Altis architects.
-The chandelier is made from electroplated steel frame work that has been suspended from the ceiling.
+The Library Chandelier was a collaborative effort between Aglo Custom, Point of View lighting design and Altis architects.
+It was made from electroplated steel frame work suspended from the ceiling.
 A total of 30 hand cut crystal droppers suspended from black fabric cable, are each illuminated by a G9 LED lamp.
-A challenge was getting the correct pattern etched into the crystal droppers.

-The DPL1 Banquette Chandelier is a simplistic bent tube light, which is arranged in a semi-circle around a pole.
-This arrangement takes one individual tube design and places 13 of them together to create an interesting feature.
-DPL1 is manufactured by mandrel bending a steel tube at both ends.
+The Banquette Chandelier is a simplistic bent tube light, which is arranged in a semi-circle around a pole.
+It takes one individual tube design and places 13 of them together to create an interesting feature, manufactured by mandrel bending a steel tube at both ends.
 A custom made spinning was also manufactured to conceal the lamp holder.
-The feature was finished with an antique dark brass electroplate.
-The feature is fixed to the ceiling with a canopy, which conceals the power cable at one end and then wire suspended on the other.
+The feature was fixed to the ceiling with a canopy, which conceals the power cable on one end and the wire suspended on the other.
 A single E27 light bulb, illuminates each tube section.
-A challenging aspect for the manufacturing process was getting a clean and neat bend with a consistent tube diameter during bending, which was eventually solved.
-A purchase order for this feature was processed in March 2016.
-With multiple reviews and design iterations, this lead to a September 2016 delivery date.

-The DWL1 architectural light fitting is a wall light for the lounge area.
-This feature consists of three mandrel bent and welded tubes which were polished and then electroplated in a brushed dark brass finish.
+The architectural light fitting on the lounge area consists of three mandrel bent and welded tubes which were polished and then electroplated in a brushed dark brass finish.
 An eye turning feature is the laser cut and rolled decorative mesh placed in front of the three E27 LED lamps.
-Four of these fittings were supplied for the room.
+Four fittings were supplied for this room.